Discuss what worms need to survive (ideally through close observation of a worm)

 Darkness: worms burrow down away from the light to seek cool, damp places, and to hide from predators

-Distribute trays of water around the circle.
+1. Worms need a moist environment - make a layer of wet newspaper in the bottom of the bin to keep the environment damp: distribute trays of water around the circle.
 Distribute a sheet of newspaper to each student.
 Ask the students to lay their newspaper sheet in the water, then crumple it into a loose ball (about 5-10cm diameter) to gently squeeze the extra water out.
 Pass around the worm bin for students to add their wet newspaper balls to it, to make a layer of wet newspaper balls covering the bottom of the bin.

-Students can each add a piece of old vegetable to the bin, to form a scant layer.
+3. Worms need food: students can each add a piece of old vegetable to the bin, to form a scant layer.
 Do not add to much as mould growth on the uneaten vegetables can take over the worm bin.
 Avoid sweet fruits (apple cores, banana peels, orange peels) as this attracts fruit flies.

-Discuss how to take care of the worms:
+Discuss long term care of the worms